PhilSA/DOTSStateMachine/README.md

 ### Generate the statemachine code
 In the Unity editor, in the top menu bar, select "Tools > Generate StateMachines".
 This will generate the state machine component code with the name & patch defined in your `StateMachineDefinition` attribute.

+You only really have to generate again when you either add new states, or add new functions to your state machine interface

 You can now create an authoring component that adds this state machine component to an entity ([example](https://github.com/PhilSA/DOTSStateMachine/blob/master/Assets/_Samples/Basic/Scripts/ActorAuthoring.cs)), and call updates on you state machine with a system ([example](https://github.com/PhilSA/DOTSStateMachine/blob/master/Assets/_Samples/Basic/Scripts/ActorSystem.cs))